When you work with primary-age children you really can make a difference every day.

 How we’ll support you throughout your training

 Every school-based training block (also known as your placement) will be full-time (five days a week), during which you’ll gradually build up the amount of time you spend teaching.
-By the end of stage three, you’ll be teaching for 70% of your placement.
+By the end of stage three, you’ll be taking on more of the role of the class teacher but with their continued support and guidance.

-Our School Partnerships team will source placements for you, and, prior to each placement, you’ll have a one-to-one meeting with a member of the team to make sure you’re prepared and ready.
+Our School Partnerships team will source your placements for you and, prior to each placement, you’ll have a one-to-one meeting with a member of the team to make sure you’re prepared and ready.

 Throughout your placements, you’ll have the support of a mentor based at each of your schools.
 This mentor is trained by Leeds Trinity to support you as you complete your school-based training, as well as to assess your progress against the Teachers’ Standards.